 Trying to cut back on meat?
 Seeking a nutritious source of clean energy?
 Just finished a juice cleanse?
 Fuel up and slim down with these plant-based protein sources!

 1. Leafy Greens

 Leafy green vegetables like kale, spinach, collard greens, and swiss chard are a great source of protein and amino acids, but it can be challenging to consume enough each day to meet your dietary needs.
 That’s the magic of drinking green juice: it easily maximizes the vital nutrients your body soaks up!

 2. Hemp Seeds

 Ditch those gross whey and casein protein powders and grab a hemp smoothie instead.
 These tiny Superfood seeds are one of the most nutritionally complete foods in the world, providing all of the essential amino acids your body needs to get from food.
 Sprinkle them on soups, salads, smoothie bowls, your bed… Like, literally just coat your entire life in hemp seeds.

 3. Raw Nuts

-Protein, fiber, and good-for-you fats that actually promote weight loss!
-Nuts are excellent for increasing your brainpower and they provide long-lasting energy.
+Protein, fiber, and good-for-you fats that actually promote healthy weight loss!
+Nuts are excellent for increasing your brainpower and providing long-lasting energy.
 The most protein-rich, nutrient-dense nuts include almonds, cashews (like in our Vanilla Cashew Protein Smoothie), brazil nuts, pine nuts, and hazelnuts.